Last Updated August 2018

 The purpose of collecting End User Personal Data is necessary to the purpose of optimizing Customer’s telecom expenses.
 End User Personal Data is provided by Customer or is otherwise accessed directly by vMOX to reconcile End User’s telecom usage with Customer’s telecom invoices, since Customer is responsible for End User’s telecom expenses. vMOX uses relevant Personal Data to determine if Customer, on behalf of the End User was invoiced properly and whether Customer’s costs can somehow be reduced based on an analysis of usage charges.
 For these purposes, Personal Data may include, personal contact information such as name, business address, mobile number, email address, business contact details, country of where End User may access vMOX portal, and other sensitive Personal Data.

-184.108.40.206 Collection of End User data in EEA.
-For Customers in the EEA, or for Customers providing Personal Data of End Users in the EEA, the Customer will be the “Controller”, as defined in the Directive and the GDPR.
+18.104.22.168 Collection of End User data in EEA or Switzerland.
+For Customers in the EEA or Switzerland, or for Customers providing Personal Data of End Users who are citizens of the EEA, or Switzerland, the Customer will be the “Controller”, as defined in the Directive and the GDPR.
 The purpose of processing will consequently be defined by vMOX’s Customer.
-If you or your organization are required under the European Union’s General Data Protection Regulation (GDPR) to enter into a contract, or other binding legal act under EU or Member State law, with your data processors, then you must review and accept vMOX’s Data Processing Agreement which governs the transfer of data from the EU to U.S.
+If you or your organization are required under GDPR to enter into a contract, or other binding legal act under EU or Member State law, with your data processors, then you must review and accept vMOX’s Data Processing Agreement which governs the transfer of data from the E.U. to U.S and from Switzerland to the U.S.

 3.6 Security. vMOX secures Personal Data from unauthorized access, use or disclosure.
 When Personal Data is transmitted to other websites, it is protected through the use of encryption, such as the Secure Sockets Layer (SSL) protocol.